WHAT WE DO

 DO I NEED A DRAFT FOR A WRITING CONFERENCE?

 No. Although some people do come with drafts, some come with just an assignment, an outline, or a map of ideas.
 Some people come with questions about where to begin.
 Come when it makes sense for you.
-In fact, you might come in several times for a challenging assignment.
+In fact, you might come in several times for a long or challenging assignment.

 HOW DO I REQUEST A WRITING CONFERENCE?

 You can drop in to Humanities 223 and a Writing Assistant will work with you as soon as possible.
-Alternatively, guarantee yourself a face-to-face or Skype session by calling us (516-299-2732), emailing us (Post-WC@liu.edu) or signing up in person on the appointment sheets available on our front table.
+Alternatively, guarantee yourself a conference by calling us (516-299-2732), emailing us (Post-WC@liu.edu) or signing up in person at our self-serve kiosk.
 During the busiest times of the semester, or when your schedule is tight, advance appointments are a good idea.

-We also have a print library with useful guidebooks, helpful handouts tailored to the most common writing questions, computers for your research and writing needs, and an active Writing Center Blog to help you become part of the LIU Post writing community.
+We also have helpful handouts tailored to the most common writing questions, computers for your research and writing needs, and an active Writing Center Blog to help you become part of the LIU Post writing community.